-65.5.
+67.5.
 Scope:

 - i.
 As per NIST, cloud computing has four types of deployment models viz public cloud, community cloud, private cloud and hybrid cloud - a.
 This cloud framework is applicable for adoption of public cloud and community cloud.
 Consequently, REs are permitted to deploy public cloud and community cloud models, subject to the conditions specified herein. - b.
 A private cloud shall be considered as an on-premise deployment model and consequently, private cloud deployments shall be governed by SEBI circulars (for example cybersecurity circular, outsourcing circular, BCP-DR, etc.), guidelines, advisories, etc. issued from time to time.
 Therefore, private cloud deployments (by REs) are permitted, however, such deployments may not be governed by this cloud framework. - c.
 A hybrid cloud is a combination of two or more out of public cloud, community cloud and private cloud.
 Therefore, this cloud framework as well as the relevant SEBI circulars/ guidelines/ advisories shall be applicable for hybrid cloud deployments.
-In view of the above, hybrid cloud deployment is permitted, subject to the conditions specified herein. - ii.
+In view of the above, hybrid cloud deployment is permitted, subject to the conditions specified herein.

+92 The details of cloud deployment shall be submitted in the format provided in Appendix-A ii.
 Deployment of any other cloud model is prohibited unless explicitly permitted under this framework.
 However, as the field of cloud computing is a dynamic and emerging area, SEBI may allow deployment of other models after due consultations.
 The same may be specified by SEBI from time to time.

-65.6.
+67.6.
 Approach:

-The cloud framework is a principle-based framework which covers

-Governance, Risk and Compliance (GRC), selection of Cloud Service Providers (CSPs), data ownership and data localization, due- diligence by REs, security controls, legal and regulatory obligations, DR & BCP, and vendor lock-in risk.
+The cloud framework is a principle-based framework which covers Governance, Risk and Compliance (GRC), selection of Cloud Service Providers (CSPs), data ownership and data localization, due- diligence by REs, security controls, legal and regulatory obligations, DR & BCP, and vendor lock-in risk.
 The principles are broadly stated guidelines to set the standards by which RE must comply with while adopting cloud services.
 The principles are stated below: